knpuniversity/blog/collaboration.rst

 Our screencast and blog content is also open source and lives up on `GitHub`_.
-That's actually not new, but the "Edit" button at the top of this page and the contributers on the right *is* new.
+That's actually not new, but the "Edit" button at the top of this page and the contributors on the right *is* new.
 Do us all a favor and get your face up on the site.
 I even left a typo in this paragraph (though there's probably on the page).
 Find it!